Best Knife For Self Defense: 9 Kick-Ass Blades Reviewed & Buyers Guide

 Blades designed for slashing are great when you’ve got room for these actions.
 If you’re in tight quarters or have an assailant weighing down on it, a knife designed for stabbing is the superior choice.

-Try to keep blade length short; I rarely carry anything longer than 2 ½” long.
+Keep blade length short; I rarely carry anything over 2 ½” long.
 These blades are easier to conceal and won’t make you overextend yourself on the attack or defense.

 #3 Cost